Imandy123/Class-Python-Ping-Pong-Game/README.md

     Net- A class that defines the net- the net will move ranodomly on the middle of the screen.

     Paddle- User paddle will move according to the mouse movement, and ball will bounce off the paddle.

+    Flag- A class that defines the flag- The flag will used is for decorations, and for identifying the different AIs.
 ***

 ## Tasks and Responsibilities